 Employees appointed to a position may elect CalPERS membership.
 CalPERS membership is obtained by filing an

 CalPERS Election Form.

 If an employee returns to a civil service position, CalPERS membership continues.
 An employee should ensure the employing agency provides notification to CalPERS.

 If employee does not have right of return to civil service classification or elects to separate or retire, the following options are available.

-- Leave retirement contributions in CalPERS account.
-An employee would receive a retirement benefit as soon as the employee meets the minimum retirement eligibility requirements.
+Leave retirement contributions in CalPERS account - You would receive a retirement benefit as soon as you meet the minimum retirement eligibility requirements.

-- Take a refund of retirement contributions, plus interest, provided the employee has not accepted employment covered under another publicly funded California Retirement system.
+Take a refund of retirement contributions - You can take a refund of retirement contributions, plus interest, provided you have not accepted employment covered under another publicly funded California Retirement system.
 CalPERS membership will be terminated.